Lacybad/Weather-Station/README.md

 data in the /data folder to the SPIFFS file system.
 It is recommended if using the D1 mini to have at least 1 MB of storage, and the images take up 124.0 KiB of space.

+## Data Source
+This project originally used DarkSky as a source but moved to [OpenWeatherMap](https://openweathermap.org/darksky-openweather) after DarkSky shut down their API.
+The DarkSky branch in this repo contains the original code that was working with that API.

 ## Schematic

 <img align="center" src="weatherPCB/WeatherPCB.svg" />